mom4ilakis/BugTracker/README.md

 ### Run with docker compose
 Remember to either set any passwords directly in the `docker-compose.yml` or set them in the environment or via .env file with `--env-file`

+In the root of the project run:
 ```shell
 docker compose up -d
 ```
+The default ports are `8000` for the server and `5173` for the UI

 ### To run either frontend or backend Dockerfile
 1. Build the image after navigating to the correct folder(`frontend` or `backend`)